Shen-Language/shen-sources/doc/port-upgrades.md

 # Port Upgrade Guide

 As changes are made and new versions of the Shen kernel are released, ports might require modifications to adapt.
-These adaptations might be necessary to order to continue working - there may be new requirements for the port to satisfy, or there may be impacts on overriden/optimised behavior.
+These adaptations might be necessary in order to continue working - there may be new requirements for the port to satisfy, or there may be impacts on overriden/optimised behavior.

 This document runs parallel to changes mentioned in the [changelog](../CHANGELOG.md).
 Versions without notable changes pertinent to upgrading are excluded.
 Unreleased changes are listing under the [Unreleased](#unreleased) section just like in the changelog.